manideep1108/synboost/README.md

 ### Training
-In order to trained the dissimilarity network, we have to do the following:
+In order to train the dissimilarity network, we have to do the following:

 1) Modify the necessary parameters in the configuration file `image_dissimilarity/configs/train/default_configuration.yaml`.
 More importanly, modify the folder paths for each dataset to your local path.
 In order to get the required data for training, please